-- m) The City shall restrict development and site alteration in or near sensitive surface water features and sensitive groundwater features such that these features and their related hydrologic functions will be protected, improved or restored through mitigative measures and/or alternative development approaches.
-The proponent of development in or near these features shall carry out hydrogeological and hydrological studies to protect, improve or restore such features, in conjunction with an Environmental Impact Assessment (EIA).
-The hydrogeological/hydrological study and/or EIA shall identify and demonstrate the maintenance of linkages and related functions among groundwater features, hydrologic functions, Key Natural Features and areas and surface water features, including shoreline areas, if they are relevant to the study area. - n) The City shall require a source protection disclosure report where there would be significant drinking water threats from the following activities associated with a proposed development: - (i) the establishment, operation or maintenance of a system that collects, stores, transmits, treats, or disposes of sewage, but not including on-site conveyance systems, such as outlet piping. - o) The City may require a source protection disclosure report where there would be significant drinking water threats from the following activities associated with a proposed development: - (i) the application, handling and/or storage of commercial fertilizer; - (ii) the application, handling and/or storage of pesticide; - (iii) the application, handling and/or storage of road salt; - (iv) the storage of snow; - (v) the handling and storage of fuel; - (vi) the handling and storage of a dense non-aqueous phase liquid; and/or - (vii) the handling and storage of an organic solvent. - p) The City will co-operate with the Region of Halton and Conservation Halton to implement optional source protection policies identified in Source Protection Plans. - q) Future intensification in the South Aldershot area may be restricted by limited storm sewer capacity and the potential for increased downstream flooding and/or erosion as a result of greater levels of stormwater runoff due to development.
-The City may require one or more of the following measures to address this concern:
+- o) The City shall require a source protection disclosure report where there would be significant drinking water threats from the following activities associated with a proposed development: - (i) the establishment, operation or maintenance of a system that collects, stores, transmits, treats, or disposes of sewage, but not including on-site conveyance systems, such as outlet piping. - p) The City may require a source protection disclosure report where there would be significant drinking water threats from the following activities associated with a proposed development: - (i) the application, handling and/or storage of commercial fertilizer; - (ii) the application, handling and/or storage of pesticide; - (iii) the application, handling and/or storage of road salt; - (iv) the storage of snow; - (v) the handling and storage of fuel; - (vi) the handling and storage of a dense non-aqueous phase liquid; and/or - (vii) the handling and storage of an organic solvent. - q) The City will co-operate with the Region of Halton and Conservation Halton to implement optional source protection policies identified in Source Protection Plans. - r) The City will incorporate best practices for the management of excess soil generated and fill received during development and site alteration into the City's Site Alteration Bylaw.
+Best practices include, but are not limited to, practices related to soil reuse, appropriate sites for excess soil storage and processing, and fill quality, including impacts to the natural environment.

-- (i) discouraging the reconstruction of existing streets with no curbs or gutters to an urban standard (curbs, gutters and storm sewers); - (ii) where appropriate and feasible, requiring on-site stormwater infiltration facilities and other stormwater management techniques as part of the design of new development proposals; and/or - (iii) limiting the density and/or intensity of proposals for intensification in this area if required.
+- s) Future intensification in the South Aldershot area may be restricted by limited storm sewer capacity and the potential for increased downstream flooding and/or erosion as a result of greater levels of stormwater runoff due to development.
+The City may require one or more of the following measures to address this concern: - (i) discouraging the reconstruction of existing streets with no curbs or gutters to an urban standard (curbs, gutters and storm sewers); - (ii) where appropriate and feasible, requiring on-site stormwater infiltration facilities and other stormwater management techniques as part of the design of new development proposals; and/or - (iii) limiting the density and/or intensity of proposals for intensification in this area if required.